NCHS-Software-Engineering/CSS/README.md

 ## Data Storage

-The application uses JSON files for data storage of the schedules.
+The application uses JSON files for data storage of the schedules, and a database for Google Authentication IDs.

 ## Contributing